HM LST-407

 HMS LST-407 was a United States Navy that was transferred to the Royal Navy during World War II.
 As with many of her class, the ship was never named.
 Instead, she was referred to by her hull designation.

 Construction

-LST-407 was laid down on 2 September 1942, under Maritime Commission (MARCOM) contract, MC hull 927, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; launched 5 November 1942; then transferred to the United Kingdom and commissioned on 31 December 1942.
+LST-407 was laid down on 2 September 1942, under United States Maritime Commission (MARCOM) contract, MC hull 927, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; launched 5 November 1942; then transferred to the United Kingdom and commissioned on 31 December 1942.

 Service history

 LST-407 saw no active service in the United States Navy.
 LST-407 took part in the landings at Anzio in Italy on 22 January 1944.
 The tank landing ship was damaged beyond repair on 24 April 1944, and beached off Baiae, Italy.
 The hulk was accepted by the United States Navy on 6 May 1945.
 On 11 July 1945, LST-407 was struck from the Navy list.
 Sometime in July 1945, she was sold to a local Italian firm and scrapped.